tihomirtx88/HotelBookingSystem/README.md

-🏨 Hotel Reservation System (Python + Pandas)
+# 🏨 Hotel Reservation System (Python)

-This project is a simple hotel booking system written in Python.
-It demonstrates the use of:

-Object-Oriented Programming (OOP)

-Abstract Classes (abc)

-Inheritance & Polymorphism

-Class methods, static methods, properties, dunder methods

-Data persistence using CSV files

-Payment validation with credit card simulation

-Reservation ticket generation
+A simple **hotel booking system** built with Python and Pandas.
+It demonstrates **OOP principles** such as inheritance, abstract classes, properties, class/staticmethods, and CSV data persistence.

+---

+## 📂 Project Files